liamodwyer/github-pages/_workshop/2-intro.md

 - Click `Pages` in the left-hand menu
 - Under `Source`, select `main` branch and leave folder as `"/ (root)"`
 - Click `Save`

 ![Github Pages Settings Screenshot](assets/images/GithubPagesSettings.png)

 > ### README, Markdown, and Editing
 >
 > 📌 You will notice that by default the contents of the `README.md` file are displayed on the home page of your repository.
-> This is a convention used in many code projects. **README** is a place to write the basics *about* your repository so users will understand what it contains, who made it, and any other information they should know.
+> This is a convention in code projects. **README** introduces your repository so anyone looking at it will understand what it contains, who made it, and any other information they should know.
-> On GitHub READMEs are usually written in Markdown (thus the `.md` extension).
+> On GitHub READMEs are usually written in Markdown (denoted by the `.md` extension).

-> 📌 **Markdown** is a standard to simplify writing content for the web designed to be easy to read and write.
+> 📌 **Markdown** is a lightweight markup language designed to simplify writing content for the web.
+We'll be using it in most of this workshop to build up the content in the site.
-> [GitHub Markdown Flavor](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax) can be used any where on GitHub to format your writing in comments, Issues, and `.md` files.
+> On Github we use a version of markdown called [GitHub Markdown Flavor](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax).
-> The basics are intuitive, much like formatting a plain text email, as can be seen in the [Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/).
+> The basics are pretty intuitive, much like formatting a plain text email, as can be seen in the [Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/).
+Let's have a go at writing some Markdown...

 ### 3. Edit your README using Markdown: